 Besides the work mentioned above, Ernst & Young Audit & Associados - SROC, S.A. does not provide the Company, or the companies controlled by it, with any other type of services on a recurring basis.

-However, when these other services are provided, this is in strict compliance with the procedures defined in law, namely in Law No. 140/2015, of 7 September.
+However, when these other services are provided, this is in strict compliance with the procedures defined in law.

 A.1.4.
 Holders of qualifying holdings